jayshozie/Flominal.nvim/README.md

 ## License

 Every file in this repository is licensed under the MIT license.
+Check the [LICENSE](LICENSE) file for more details.

 ## Contributions